utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 To share your work using workspaces, you need to be signed in to your [Postman account](/docs/getting-started/postman-account/).

-> This page has information about sharing Postman collections, folders, APIs, requests, Flows, and environments using the **Share** function.
+> This page has information about sharing Postman collections, collection folders, APIs, requests, Flows, and environments using the **Share** function.
 Other Postman elements are shared differently:
 >
 > * To share a collection run, see [Using the Collection Runner](/docs/collections/running-collections/intro-to-collection-runs/).
 > * To share a collection as a file, see [Importing and exporting data](/docs/getting-started/importing-and-exporting-data/).